Importance and Mission

 In the petroleum production process, both onshore and offshore, various types of facilities and installations are involved, such as petroleum production platforms, petroleum pipelines, and production wells.
 When production ends, these installations must be decommissioned from the production area.
 Decommissioning is a costly process with potential environmental impacts.
 Therefore, PTTEP has been developing technology to support the decommissioning of these installations, including:

 • Offshore petroleum pipeline decommissioning technology: PTTEP has developed innovative chemicals for decontamination (MERClean) and a sampling device for collecting samples from inside pipelines (MERIns) to support environmentally friendly pipeline decommissioning.
 The development of these innovations began in 2015 through collaboration with educational institutions, government research institutes, private sectors, and environmental experts.
 This collaboration successfully led to the development of these innovations.
-PTTEP also plans to further enhance the efficiency and accuracy of the sampling devices.
+PTTEP is currently implementing this project in decommissioning in Gulf of Thailand.

 • Petroleum well plug and abandonment technology: This technology uses high heat from the combustion of materials to melt metal, effectively sealing the production wells.